 CM5: Putting existing use cases and definitions in separate files to simplify consolidation.

 CM6: “Characteristic parameter”, “Influence quantity”, are suggested to be removed from the tables at this point.

+CM7： Do we need a separate column for the "number of UEs"?
+This parameter is only applicable to UC 9.6 and, not every other use cases?
+“Other KPIs” is used to cover number of UEs and other values with further check the reference of "Area traffic capacity", "Communication service availability", "Overall user density", "Activity factor".

 UC 9.12 Personalized interactive immersive guided tour

-CM7: the word “lag” in the synchronization threshold should be either defined or removed, change to delay?
+CM1: the word “lag” in the synchronization threshold should be either defined or removed, change to delay?
 Or advanced?
+CM2: Probably consider aligning the terminology for "lag" and "delay".
+Changing "lag" to "delay" would be an option, for the sake of consistency with the term in 22.261.

+Keep the option of separating UC9.12 and UC9.3 into two independent tables to solve the above CMs, maintaining the original parameter usage to reflect the use case itself, based on the discussion.
+Added a CPR of UC9.12 table.

 UC 9.2 Immersive Gaming

-CM8: note A-6 is not referenced by the table.
+CM1: note A-6 is not referenced by the table.
+Author added.

 Change1: note A-3 can be merged to table.
 Need author and companies further check.
+Author accepted.

 UC 9.6 Immersive Gaming Immersive media content production via the wireless link

-Change2: note B-1 can be merged to table.
+Change1: note B-1 can be merged to table.
 Need author and companies further check.
+Author suggested to keep it.

+UC 9.7 Use case on multiple application media synchronization

+CM1：UC 9.7 can be in a separate table, as it is distinct from UCs 9.12 and 9.3.

+9.18 Use Case on Immersive Audio Production in Live Events

+Table 9.18.6-1 was newly consolidated.

+9.5 Use case on seamless immersive reality in education

+Brackets removed from table values.

+9.8 Use case on holographic telepresence in healthcare

+Table 9.8.6-1 was newly consolidated.
+With the author's assistance, the data rate parameter has been corrected to the right place.

 * * * Begin of changes * *